Highly sensitive people can be more vulnerable to anxiety and depression

 That quote by Halle Berry about being abused as a child, indicates how much impact trauma can have, and how anxiety from that kind of life experience may help prevent developing a healthy self concept.

 See more quotes by her, and a number of other actors, writers such as J.K.
 Rowling, and psychologists on the impact of traumatic experiences, including bullying, in my post Creative People and Trauma.

 Dealing with anxiety, emotional pain

-In her Spring 2010 newsletter, Jenna Forrest writes (and links to a video) about the Tapas Acupressure Technique (TAT) - “For clearing emotional pain, traumatic flashbacks, anxiety triggers, and unwanted mental images in 2-3 minutes.”
+In her Spring 2010 newsletter, Jenna Forrest wrote about the Tapas Acupressure Technique (TAT) – “For clearing emotional pain, traumatic flashbacks, anxiety triggers, and unwanted mental images in 2-3 minutes.”

 I don’t know about TAT, but it sounds like EFT – see my post Counselor Rue Hass on using EFT to help highly sensitive people celebrate their positive qualities.